 The first purpose-built UK sports centre for the community opened in Harlow in 1959 and there are now over one thousand centres in the country.
 The centres continue to make a significant contribution to the social, sporting and recreational lives of communities.
 In developing the story, project leaders are in touch with some of the earliest centre managers and many others across the decades.

-Part One is now available.
-The full story will be carried on this website later in 2017/18.
+Part One and Chapter 4 of Part 2 are now available.
+Further chapters will be carried on this website later in 2018.
 The six decades are to be recorded by managers and directors from each period, including some from the very first centres.

 This website tells you about